prschulz/Promises/README.md

 [Promise Libraries](http://complexitymaze.com/2014/03/03/javascript-promises-a-comparison-of-libraries/)

 ####Interesting food for thought on the future: GENERATORS
-Possibly the next big thing for control flow in javascript will be "Generators", included in upcoming JS 6 "Harmony".
-A few links to launch your generator exploration.
+The next big thing for control flow in javascript will be "Generators" in ECMAScript6.
+With ES6 generators, we have a different kind of function, which may be paused in the middle, one or many times, and resumed later, allowing other code to run during these paused periods.

 Also note, the promise library comparison above says whether or not each library will support future generators.

 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)